 It is very important that the mound be maintained in good condition.
 The pitcher depends on having good footing on the mound, and he may be injured he slips during his delivery.
 This is an especially serious problem when teams are playing in a rain that isn't quite severe enough to require a rain delay.

 The regular changing of mound height was eventually prohibited.
-Teams settled on a height of 15 inches for the mound.
+In 1950, teams settled on a height of 15 inches for the mound.
 Despite this regulation, some teams were accused of using a higher than regulation height mound; Dodger Stadium was particularly notorious for having a high mound.
 Following the incredibly low scoring in 1968, the rules were changed to reduce the mound to the contemporary 10 inch height.
-Some accusations of gamesmanship with mounds continue, usually with visiting teams compaining that the mounds in the visitor's bullpen don't match the mound of the field, so that relievers entering the game aren't properly adapted to the game mound.
+Some accusations of gamesmanship with mounds continue, usually with visiting teams complaining that the mounds in the visitor's bullpen don't match the mound of the field, so that relievers entering the game aren't properly adapted to the game mound.